 Wind farms are once again a viable option for UK farmers and land owners who want an extra revenue stream.
 This is in part due to rising cost of electricity imported from overseas.

-Wind power is one of the cheapest and cleanest sources of energy.
-Several countries have developed extensive networks of onshore wind turbines to use this relatively untapped resource.
-The UK is one of those countries and has been developing onshore wind farms since the 1990s.
+Wind power is one of the cheapest and cleanest sources of energy, and the UK has been developing onshore wind farms since the 1990s.
 The key figures provided by the UK Government state the operational capacity to be 8GW of operational capacity, making onshore wind one of the UK’s greatest renewable energy sources.

 Wind power covers about 5.6% of the country’s electricity demands.
 Scotland is home to more than 60% of the UK’s current, permitted, and planned onshore wind farms (by capacity).
 In project development, manufacturing, building, operations, and servicing, the onshore wind sector today employs over 13,600 people in the UK.
 According to the Government, onshore wind significantly contributes to reaching the UK’s decarbonization and renewable energy targets.

 On the other hand, the Government has reversed course on onshore wind policy, pledging to “stop the growth of subsidized onshore wind farms”.
 They are proposing significant adjustments to onshore wind subsidies and planning laws.